 Vietnam has not only a bamboo flute but also many other bamboo instruments.
 Because of the nature of Vietnam’s bamboo, Vietnam’s bamboo musical instruments are unique and can give off a unique sound.

 This is because Vietnam’s climate is conducive to making musical instruments out of bamboo.
 The Chinese and Philippine bamboo is generally thicker and has more closely spaced knots.
-Their kind of bamboo will give off a lower and also more opaque sound.
+Their bamboo will give off a lower and more opaque sound.

-But the bamboo in Vietnam is able to produce a more pure and echoing sound.
-This is because the bamboo is thinner and has fewer knots than some other kinds of bamboo.
-This helps the Vietnamese bamboo musical instruments to be unique musical instruments with a unique sound.
+But the bamboo in Vietnam can produce a more pure and echoing sound.
+This is because bamboo is thinner and has fewer knots than another bamboo.
+This helps the Vietnamese bamboo musical instruments to be unique with a unique sound.

 The Vietnamese have long used bamboo to create musical instruments as the instruments give out a distinctive musical sound and voice.
 These simple bamboo instruments are played at family and other communal events and festivals.
-In recent years bamboo musical instruments have also performed in venues as the Hanoi Opera house with the National Orchestras and choirs.
+In recent years bamboo musical instruments have also been performed in venues as the Hanoi Opera house with National Orchestras and choirs.

 Types of Vietnamese Bamboo Instruments.

-In Vietnam, bamboo is used to make three major kinds of musical instruments.
-The three kinds are: 1) wind musical instruments, 2) string musical instruments and 3) percussion musical instruments.
+In Vietnam, bamboo makes three significant kinds of musical instruments.
+The three kinds are 1) wind musical instruments, 2) string musical instruments, and 3) percussion.

 Generally speaking, the Vietnamese flute and panpipes are made of bamboo trunks.
 A panpipe is also called a syrinx.
-It is a wind instrument that is made of bamboo of various lengths tied together in a row and then blown across at the top.
+It is a wind instrument made of bamboo of various lengths tied together in a row and then blown across at the top.
 Each length will produce a different note and sound.

 The Hmong in Vietnam uses a panpipe for their music which is made out of bamboo.
 The panpipe has holes in it in certain parts of the bamboo to give off different sounds.
 You would play the panpipe similar to how you may play a playing a flute or clarinet.